rmerizalde/opencommercesearch/README.md

 NOTE:

-After starting the bcc BCC, map the SearchRepository to each target SearchRepository
+After starting the bcc BCC, map the SearchRepository to each target SearchRepository.
+Make changss live!!